-There was an unsatisfactory process hygiene criteria result for Enterobacteriaceae for an official control sample from an ovine carcase swab in 2017.
-The County Veterinary Officer communicated the result verbally to the food business operator.
-The food business operator indicated that he spoke to staff regarding process hygiene and end-of-line checks for clean carcases.
-It was confirmed that the non-destructive (i.e. sponge) swabbing method was used for the ovine carcase swab and for the sampling of carcases of other animal species both by the County Veterinary Officer and by the food businesses in the county.
+It was confirmed that the non-destructive (i.e. sponge) swabbing method was used for ovine carcase swabs and the sampling of carcases of other animal species by both the County Veterinary Officer and the food businesses in the county.

 Footnote 4 to Table 2.1 of Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs states that the limits (i.e. m and M)2 do not apply to the non-destructive sampling method.
 There is currently no guidance on appropriate limits for m and M in local authorities' guidance or in FSAI Guidance Note No. 27.
-The non-destructive method is known to be less sensitive than the destructive method, which means that lower limits for m and M would be more appropriate.
+The non-destructive method is known to be less sensitive than the destructive method, which means that the lower limits for m and M would be more appropriate.